 The area surrounding Viterbo is mainly hilly with gentle ascents that never go over 10 km.
 Here, mtb enthusiasts will have the opportunity to ride through tufaceous roads, old forests, hot springs and volcanic lakes.
 The most popular areas among bikers are the lake areas (Bolsena, Vico and Bracciano) with fairly easy routes and Mount Fogliano which includes 3 routes completely marked with wooden signs.

 It is mostly a hilly area with plenty of trails and single tracks trails.

 GranFondo Campagnolo Roma

-A true gran fondo, or “long distance ride” (120 km and 2000 m of elevation gain), which provides the opportunity to cycle through history: from the magnificent backdrop of the Colosseum and the Imperial Fora, to venturing through the stunning landscape of the Roman castles and Lake Albano.
+A real granfondo (120 km with an elevation gain of 2000 m) that will make you ride through history: from the magnificent setting of the Colosseum and the Imperial Forum to a ride through the beautiful scenery of the Roman Castles and Lake Albano.

 Spaghetti alla carbonara

 The origins of this dish aren’t very clear; it’s said that it was probably invented by Americans during the Second World War.
 The story goes that, given the poor food rations, the military of the time decided to combine the powdered eggs and bacon with pasta.
 Now we prepare it using pork cheek, pecorino cheese and pepper.